cev-api/Java-Triage/README.md

 - Extracts blockchain indicators from decoded strings such as contracts, selectors, RPC hosts, and RPC URLs.
 - Detects known malware variants, runs raw string detections, and applies cross-variant heuristics.
 - Queries the free RatterScanner API for discovered SHA256 hashes.
+- Queries the JLab public static scan API by uploading the source JAR/ZIP (when available) and includes matched signature results.
 - Produces:
   - human-readable console output with optional Rich tables and progress bars
   - machine-readable JSON output